confluentinc/demo-trust/demo.md

     https://confluenttrust-demo.okta.com/
     ```

-    > Here we see an Okta page.
-And that's because Confluent Cloud integrates with Single Sign-On to make authentication easy.
+    > Thanks Kevin!
+To start, I'm going to log into Confluent Cloud, which redirects to my company's identity provider (Okta, in this case).
+Confluent Cloud integrates Single Sign-On to make authentication easy.

-    > Now I'm going to sign in as Priya, an environment admin.

 1. Log into Confluent Cloud via Okta SSO with the user
     ```